Queen Emma of Hawaii: Death and legacy

 Funeral procession of Queen Emma, May 17, 1885.

 In 1883, Emma suffered the first of several small strokes, and on April 25, 1885, she died at the age of 49.

 At first she was laid in state at her house, but Alexander Cartwright and a few of his friends moved the casket to Kawaiahaʻo Church, saying her house was not large enough for the funeral.
 This was evidently not popular with those in charge of the church, since it was Congregational; Queen Emma had been a supporter of the Anglican Mission, and was an Episcopalian.
 Queen Liliʻuokalani said it "...showed no regard for the sacredness of the place".
-However, for the funeral service, Bishop Alfred Willis of the English Church officiated in the Congregational church with his ritual.
+However, for the funeral service, Bishop Alfred Willis of the Anglican Church officiated in the Congregational church with his ritual.
 She was given a royal procession and was interred in the Royal Mausoleum of Hawaii known as Mauna ʻAla, next to her husband and son.

 The Queen Emma Foundation was set up to provide continuous lease income for the hospital.
 Its landholding in the division known as the Queen Emma Land Company include the International Marketplace and Waikiki Town Center buildings.
 Some of the 40 year leases expire in 2010.

 The area known as Fort Kamehameha in World War II, the site of several coastal artillery batteries, was the site of her former beach-front estate.
 After annexation it was acquired by the U.S. federal government in 1907.

 The Emalani festival, Eo e Emalani i Alakaʻi held in October on the island of Kauaʻi in Koke'e State Park celebrates an 1871 visit.

-Religious Legacy
+Religious legacy

 Together with her husband Kamehameha IV, Queen Emma is venerated in as a holy person in the Episcopal Church of the United States with a celebration on November 28.
 In Hawaiʻi the commemoration is called the Feast of the Holy Sovereigns.
 The rest of the Episcopal Church observes this as the feast day of Kamehameha and Emma, King and Queen of Hawaii, but does not use the name "Holy Sovereigns".

-St. Marks Episcopal Church in Honolulu was founded in 1908 in memory of Queen Emma to minister to the Kapahulu district of Honolulu and neighboring Waikīkī.
+St. Mark's Episcopal Church in Honolulu was founded in 1908 in memory of Queen Emma to minister to the Kapahulu district of Honolulu and neighboring Waikīkī.